DanielSprockett/mherit/README.md

     package contains some functions for data preparation, normalization, and visualization.

-This package is under active development!
+This package is under active development, so please let me know if you find any mistakes.